The People Want to Dance: Release

+"The People Want to Dance" was released as the third and final single from Dreams That Money Can't Buy.
+At the time of the album's release, Johnson's relations with MCA cooled over dissatisfaction with the promotional budgets they assigned to it.
+By the time "The People Want to Dance" was released as a single, five months after the album, Johnson was no longer signed to the record company and it was released without his involvement.
+Much like the album's first two singles, "Where Has Love Gone?" and "Across the Universe", "The People Want to Dance" was a commercial disappointment, peaking at number 108 in the UK Singles Chart.
+It was Johnson's last single release until "Legendary Children (All of Them Queer)" in 1994.

 Critical reception

 In a review of Dreams That Money Can't Buy, Ian Gittins of Melody Maker noted that Johnson "dig[s] up the old 'Two Tribes' bassline" for the song.
 He added that the song sees Johnson "appoint[ing] himself spokesman for the rave generation, only to embarrass himself with shockingly naff sloganeering".
 Simon Williams of NME stated, "'The People Want to Dance' does manage to stagger with a remarkably moralistic manifesto which demands, 'Why do we get up in the morning?
 What makes us go out late at night?'
 Hmmm.
 You've got me stumped there, mate."
 In a retrospective review of the album, Jon O'Brien of AllMusic described it as a "weak attempt at gospel-tinged disco-pop".

-Chart performance

-The track failed to enter the UK Singles Chart or the German Singles Chart.